 processor architecture used on Netlify servers.
 We can do this using a rust-toolchain file in our project's root directory.
 The target processor architecture needs to be x86_64-unknown-linux-musl.
 Create and edit the rust-toolchain file:

 Next up, we want to change our build command to include compilation of the Rust binary.
 We will

-Our build target within the make file creates a netlify/functions directory if it does not already exist and then copies the binary there.
-This is exactly where Netlify
+Our build target within the make file creates a netlify/functions directory if it does not already exist, and then copies the binary there.
+This is exactly where

-much smaller.
-I haven't run tests, but I would imagine it is more important to run this when speed
+make the binary much smaller.
+I haven't run tests, but I would imagine it is more important to run

-is an issue, as I would expect your functions can spin up a touch quicker with a smaller binary.
-Interested
+this when speed is an issue, as I would expect your functions can spin up a touch quicker with a

 Be sure to change get-contrast-ratios in line 11 to whatever you call your binary when you use this code in your own projects.